-As an emergency physician (and I’m sure all healthcare providers out there can relate to this), I often receive “curbside consults” (informal requests for advice) from family and friends — a laceration to the hand during an oyster-shucking misadventure, persistent knee pain despite all the bravado during a jiu-jitsu competition, a child vomiting after a head injury.
+As an emergency physician, I often receive “curbside consults” (informal requests for advice) from family and friends — a laceration to the hand during an oyster-shucking misadventure, persistent knee pain despite all the bravado during a jiu-jitsu competition, a child vomiting after a head injury.
 A common question in each scenario is “Should I go to the emergency room?”

 Triage is an imperfect science.
 Serious medical conditions and benign illnesses share many of the same symptoms.
 For instance, a heart attack and acid reflux can both cause chest discomfort, and both a stroke and Bell’s palsy can manifest with a facial droop.
 The list goes on — enough to fill the curriculum of a four-year emergency medicine residency!
 Someone not trained in medicine may not always know whether to go to an urgent care clinic or an emergency room.